What is an SMTP Server?

 Discovering Your SMTP Email Server Address

 The SMTP server address is the network address of the SMTP server that your email client uses to send email messages.
 Different email services or providers have their own SMTP server addresses.
-You can usually find this in your email provider’s account settings or developer documentation.

-SMTP Email and Common SMTP Commands
+Common SMTP Commands

-SMTP influences email deliverability, preventing spam and ensuring the security of email communications.
-SMTP commands are directives used to communicate actions or statuses between an email client and a server during the email sending process.
+SMTP commands are directives used to communicate actions or statuses between an email client and a server during the email-sending process.
+Here are some of the most common SMTP commands you’ll find.

 - HELO: Initiates the SMTP conversation with the server, identifying the client.